wilesanGH/mcp-pep-agent-security/README.md

-# MCP-PEP — Runtime Policy Enforcement and Observable Auditing for MCP-Based LLM Agents
+# Runtime Policy Enforcement for MCP-Based LLM Agents

-Replication package for the manuscript *"Beyond Prompt-Level Defense: Runtime Policy Enforcement and Observable Auditing for MCP-Based LLM Agents"*.

 > **Status (2026-05-15)**: Manuscript under preparation for submission.
 Repository tracks the experimental code, dataset, frozen result files, and provenance ledger that underpin the quantitative claims of §4 in the paper.